poburka/scorekeeper/vignettes/scorekeeper-vignette.md

 documentation](https://embark-lab.github.io/scorekeeper/reference/index.html)
 for a specific operation if you are stuck on a particular piece of code.

-Ok\!
+Ok!
 Let’s get started.
 First, we load the scorekeeper package:

 ``` r
 library(scorekeeper)